dinke/lampix/README.md

 # Check Symfony requirements
 docker-compose exec php symfony check:requirements

 # All green?
-Instal Symfony into app folder
+Create sumfony app within folder
-docker-compose exec php symfony new .
+docker-compose exec php symfony --no-git new .
 ```

+You can test your new app by hitting http://localhost:8080.

 Note: If you don't want to use Symfony, no problem.
 Just create app/public folder which will be your Document Root